frankrmelian/personalSite/README.md

 # Personal Portfolio Website

 A modern portfolio website built with Next.js 13, TypeScript, and Tailwind CSS.
 Features a responsive design with sections for projects, experience, and contact information.
+Includes privacy protection for public repositories while maintaining full functionality in production.

 Feel free to use for your personal use

 ## 🚀 Tech Stack